 Massachusetts Institute of Technology is home to the world renowned Sloan School of Management.
 This top-rated business school offers an innovative Master of Science in Management Studies (MSMS).
 The MSMS degree is 90-unit curriculum, with courses at Sloan, in other MIT departments, and nearby Harvard University.

 Students select a concentration from three academic groups, one of which is Management Science.
 Within Management Science, students may choose Information Technology.
 This track is a multi-disciplinary study with diverse faculty and innovative IT research.
 A thesis is a key part of the MSMS degree.
 It allows a student to explore a topic in depth and present independent scholarly insights.
+This program partners with some of the following schools:

 MIT Sloan also offers a specialized one-year Master of Business Analytics degree.
 The program addresses the industry’s demand for a skilled pool of graduates who can apply data science to solve business challenges.
 MIT Sloan provides a broad range of career development services to help Master of Science in Management Studies and Master of Business Analytics students achieve their career goals.